 In the hospital, his family mistakenly believes she's his fiancée — which causes complications when she actually starts to fall for his brother.

 After the billion-dollar success of Frozen, Anna and Elsa’s saga continued in the sequel to the wildly popular animated musical fantasy – and their return is almost as good as the original.
 Now the Snow Queen, Elsa has charge of her icy powers and the happy citizens of Arendelle – but still, she’s drawn to something strange.

 Hearing a mysterious voice calling her, she follows the call into the unknown, through forests and seas and stunning icescapes to uncover her destiny, in a story which is a little darker, and a little more mature… but just as magical.
 Of course, the brilliant first Frozen movie is also on Disney Plus... but we doubt anyone watching with a child needs to be reminded of that.

 A Christmas Carol (2009)

-New for 2020, this Christmas-set comedy stars Jillian Bell as a fairy godmother-in-training, who decides to answer a letter from a 10-year-old in distress, only to find that the letter has been mislaid for a while.
+The movie stars Jillian Bell as a fairy godmother-in-training, who decides to answer a letter from a 10-year-old in distress, only to find that the letter has been mislaid for a while.
 The girl in question is now a 40-year-old single mother (played by Isla Fisher).
 Together, they’ll rediscover the meaning of “happily ever after” – the result is chucklesome, light comedy that's fun family viewing, and not a bad entry into the Disney Plus originals canon.

 Mickey’s Once Upon A Christmas (1999)